 - If not all the users are in the same location, travel expenses for either the users or the trainer must be included.

 Generic training may be appropriate for various IT staff members in selected skills related to data warehousing / decision support / analytics.
 Examples are classes in logical data modeling, data warehouse project management or star schema database designs.
 Data warehouse conferences and seminars can provide an overall perspective as well as training in specific areas.
 IT staff may need to attend training on the complex tools and products chosen for the platform.
 IT will also need enough time to work with the products to become proficient.
 The cost of training is sometimes included in the price of the software and / or hardware.
+Many IT professionals will need education in specific areas, such as metadata management for a data warehouse / analytics system.

 Most organizations focus on the cost to implement the initial data warehouse application and give little thought to continuing costs of its operation.
 Over a period of years, the continuing cost will very likely exceed the cost of the initial application.
 The data warehouse will grow in size, in the number of users and in the number of queries and reports.
 The database will not remain static.
 New data will be added, sometimes more data than for the initial implementation, and the design may change, and the database must be tuned periodically.
 New software will be introduced, new releases will be installed and some interfaces will have to be rewritten.
 As the data warehouse grows, the hardware and network must be upgraded.

 User support of the data warehouse will be a continuing expense for the maintenance team and the Help Desk.
 Desktop workstations must be upgraded, as will the software on those workstations.
+For staff who are data stewards, the addition of specific software may require upgraded workstations / laptops.

 Total Cost of Ownership